JuanSeBestia/react-native-wifi-reborn/README.md

 ### iOS

-Your Info.plist will need to include your NSLocalNetworkUsageDescription to join other networks.
+Your `Info.plist` will need to include `NSLocalNetworkUsageDescription` permission to join other networks.

 Beforehand in XCode, you need use enable `Access WIFI Information` to access Wi-Fi information in project settings - '+ Capability'